edanamerchan/project_Hudl/project_Hudl.md

 In general we want to see how many points a team has won, this depends also on how many cups the team has participated.
 And gives a clear indication of how good a team does in its cup participations.

-If the points are ploted as a function of the number of cups.
+If the points are plotted as a function of the number of cups.
 There have been a total of 20 cups played.
 We can clearly see that the have a linear relation as we can see in the plot.
-The teams that have more participation have collected more points and viceversa the teams wich less participation have colected few points.
+The teams that have more participation have collected more points and viceversa the teams which less participation have collected few points.

 ![plot of chunk unnamed-chunk-4](figure/unnamed-chunk-4.png)